 Symptoms of type 2 diabetes can be hard to spot, so it’s important to know your risk factors.

-You may have a higher chance for developing type 2 diabetes if you:
+You may have a higher chance of developing type 2 diabetes if you:

 - are age 45 or older